How to pack light for any trip

 In one half of the open suitcase, I pack my clothes.
 I use a modified version of the Bundle Packing method because it ensures your clothes come out free of creases and wrinkles.
 The other half of the suitcase holds everything else.
 If my clothes or other items don’t fit in their dedicated half of the suitcase, I know I’ve packed too much, and I start over.

 For personal travel, I use a 30-35L backpack.
-I highly recommend Osprey packs, though I’ve used the Minaal Carry-on 3.0 on my last couple trips.
-I’m still in search of the perfect travel backpack and welcome recommendations.
+I highly recommend Osprey packs and am loving the Matador GlobeRider 35L backpack.
+It was the perfect size for a weeklong work trip.
 If I need a small daypack, I bring the Matador Refraction Packable Backpack.
 It packs down very small, yet holds a surprising amount of stuff, including a laptop and two 20-ounce water bottles in its discreet exterior pockets.

 Stuff sacks vs. Packing cubes